 Charlotte joined Watsi on February 22nd, 2017.
-Four years ago, Charlotte joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Five years ago, Charlotte joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Charlotte's most recent donation traveled 8,500 miles to support Immanuel, a toddler from Kenya, to fund burn treatment.

 Charlotte has funded healthcare for 43 patients in 10 countries.